Chapter 11d · Governance

 You are a deployer, not a provider.
 Your obligations are lighter.
 But they're not zero.

-- [ ] Verify human oversight is documented (who reviews what, at what threshold)
+• [ ] Verify human oversight is documented by capability (who reviews what, with which stop and rollback path)

-- [ ] Quarterly review calendar set: autonomy rates, escalation patterns, risk classification
+• [ ] Quarterly review calendar set: capability authority, closure, corrections, incidents and risk classification

 What This Means for Sales